My Time as an Intern for Holyrood PR

 1) Media Releases – I have learned over other placements that these differ from firm to firm but in the case of this Edinburgh PR agency there is a winning formula to follow that has attributed to their numerous success stories.

-2) Media Roll Out – At Holyrood Partnership you learn the importance of successfully executing the issuing of a press release and are shown the steps involved in garnering coveted coverage in National press and industry publications.
+2) Media Roll Out – At Holyrood PR you learn the importance of successfully executing the issuing of a press release and are shown the steps involved in garnering coveted coverage in National press and industry publications.
 This is down to selective pitching of the clients stories rather than a spray-and-pray approach.

 3) ‘A Picture is Worth a Thousand Words’ – Every journalist knows that stories can be told better with the aid of images.
 It is important therefore when pitching a client media release that the best quality pictures be attached.